Pepperdine's 15 wins were the most since 2005.

 Martin A. Folb photos of the Waves' 80-69 home win over Pacific.

 UCLA: Graduated from UCLA in spring 2012 with a degree in economics after three years ...
 Over his three seasons with the Bruins, appeared in 79 games, starting eight, and averaged 2.5 points and 2.2 rebounds in 11.4 minutes ...
 Shot 50% or better from the field all three years ...
 Appeared in 19 games as a 2011-12 junior, averaging 1.6 points and 1.8 rebounds ...
 Had season highs of eight points and six rebounds vs. Chaminade ...
 Played in 33 of 34 games and started five as a 2010-11 sophomore ...
 Averaged personal bests of 3.0 points, 3.1 rebounds and 0.8 blocked shots ...
 Scored a season-high eight points in the NCAA Tournament vs. Michigan State ...
 As a 2009-10 freshman, posted 2.4 points and 1.5 rebounds in 27 games (three starts) ...
-Scored a career-high 11 points at Washington as a freshman ...
+Scored a then-career-high 11 points at Washington as a freshman ...
 Saw action against Pepperdine in each of the his three seasons (the Waves visited Pauley Pavilion twice and the two schools played in the Sports Arena in 2011-12) ...
-Two of his career highs were set against Pepperdine in 2010 (three assists and two three-pointers made) ...
+Two of his then-career highs were set against Pepperdine in 2010 (three assists and two three-pointers made) ...
 Shot 52.4% from the field in his three seasons ...
 Earned postseason awards from UCLA in 2012 as the Elvin C. "Ducky" Drake Memorial Award for Competitive Spirit, Inspiration and Unselfish Contributions, and in 2011 for the UCLA Faculty Athletic Representative Award/Academic Achievement and Team Contribution.

 HIGH SCHOOL: Graduated from Rocklin (Calif.)
 High School in 2009 ...
 Was the Division 2 State Player of the Year in 2009 and was named the Sacramento Bee's Area Player of the Year ...
 Rated as one of the nation's top 75 recruits by Rivals.com (#49), ESPN (#69) and Scout.com (#73) ...
 Named to the All-Sierra Foothill League first team three times and was league MVP as a junior and senior ...
 Rocklin captured three league titles and went 116-16 (.879) in his four years ...
 Reached the state championship game in 2009 before losing to Rialto Eisenhower High School ...
 Recorded a triple-double in the state finals with 27 points, 19 rebounds and 10 blocks ...
 Averaged 22.1 points, 12.1 rebounds, 4.8 blocks and 1.6 assists as a senior ...
 Averaged 20.4 points, 11.7 rebounds, 5.2 blocks and 1.3 assists as a junior ...
 Averaged 14.5 points, 6.9 rebounds, 1.3 blocks and 1.0 assists as a sophomore ...
 Also earned all-league honors in water polo and track and field.